Home Latest Walks Long-distance paths Lake District Chiltern Hills Photographs Links Huntington's Disease Association

 The path through the sheep pastures to Christmas Common

-I turned right and walked through part of the attractive village.
+I turned right and walked through part of the attractive village, ignoring road junctions first on the left and then the right.
 After passing the pub on my right, I took a path on the left beside the former church.
 This path took me through Queen Wood to Hollandridge Lane on the edge of the village.
-I followed the lane for a couple of hundred yards, but then took a bridleway on the left (again part of the Oxfordshire Way).
-This descended through Beech trees into a valley, where I forked right at a junction, to follow a bridleway along the valley bottom for about two miles.
+I followed the lane right for a couple of hundred yards, but then took a bridleway on the left (again part of the Oxfordshire Way).
+This descended through Beech trees into a valley, where I went right at a junction, to follow a bridleway along the valley bottom for about two miles.

 Hollandridge Lane, leaving Christmas Common